- What is Kickstart?

 - Long-form content from our workshop

-Any student who wants an academic boost can use our services, but most materials target new LMU freshmen.
+Any student who wants an academic boost can use our services, but most materials target new LMU students, such as freshmen and transfer students.

 Faculty may contact email@example.com at any time to discuss your thoughts on Kickstart, to offer contributions, or to collaborate with us on a classroom session or assignment.
 We particularly strive to address topics and skills addressed in the LMU core curriculum.
 For example, as more faculty include oral communication components in their curricula, we've included more resources to support the need.